-Regardless of whether the loss value increases, suggesting the classification confidence is lower overall, the accuracy is maintained until noise magnitude is increased.
-To support this, the effect that phase damping has was even less for classification accuracy of the 3-class task, where performance is comparable within approximately 10% and 5% for train set and test set respectively as λ was increased.
+Regardless of whether the loss value increases, suggesting that the classification confidence is lower overall, the accuracy is maintained until noise magnitude is increased.
+To support this, the effect that phase damping has was even less for classification accuracy of the three-class task, where performance is comparable within approximately 10% and 5% for train set and test set, respectively, as $\lambda$ was increased.

-This is a promising factor to consider, as an innate robustness towards any kind of environmental noise can aid in optimization.
-In a case that the system was in a state capable of achieving 90+% classification accuracy on a 3+ class task using a single qubit, then any robustness held will be supportive to optimization if applied in a noisy quantum environment.
+This is a promising factor to consider, as an innate robustness toward any kind of environmental noise can aid in optimization.
+In a case that the system was in a state capable of achieving more than 90% classification accuracy on a 3+ class task using a single qubit, then any robustness held will be supportive to optimization if applied in a noisy quantum environment.